 But prior to the 1850s, not a single eucalyptus grew in California, which raises the question: how did this tree, an invader from an alien botanical world, come to tower over so much of the region's streets and green spaces?
 Who eucalyptized Southern California?

 Native to Australia, eucalypts feature leathery leaves and flowers whose petals fuse together to form a cap.
-In fact, the name "eucalyptus" refers to this bud, deriving from Greek words meaning "well-covered."
-Botanists recognize more than 500 distinct species, but Southern California is best acquainted with one: eucalyptus globulus, also known as the blue gum.
+In fact, the name of the tree's genus, eucalyptus, refers to this bud, deriving from Greek words meaning "well-covered."
+Botanists recognize more than 500 distinct species, but California is best acquainted with one: eucalyptus globulus, also known as the blue gum.
 Eucalyptus globulus, indigenous to Tasmania and southeastern Australia, is instantly recognizable by its minty scent, shimmering leaves, and peeling bark.

 Wolfskill never saw his experiment through to its conclusion; though.
 He sold the ranch in 1872 to Harris Newmark, who later sold it to Elias Jackson "Lucky" Baldwin.
 (Fittingly, although the original eucalyptus trees no longer shade the historic adobe, Wolfskill's homestead is today part of the Los Angeles County Arboretum.)